 Through your own experience you will have built up a range of appropriate progressive exercises for teaching leading which involve both climbing and ground based activities into your session plans.
-These exercises should develop the skills referred to in syllabus points 7.1 and 7.2.
+These exercises should develop the skills referred to in section 6.1 and 6.2.
 The wider your knowledge and range of exercises here the more likely you are to be successful in achieving your aims of safely teaching sound leading skills.